 Dr. Bruce Verchere, researcher in the Childhood Diabetes Laboratories and Director of the Centre for Molecular Medicine and Therapeutics at BC Children’s Hospital, along with fellow researchers Dr. Megan Levings and Dr. Ramon Klein Geltink, are leading a $2 million study funded by the Canadian Institutes of Health Research.
 Dr. Levings is a world-leading immunologist and Dr. Klein Geltink is an expert in immunometabolism, an emerging field that examines the relationship between immune cells and the nutrients that fuel them.
 Together with their colleagues, the team is doing a deep dive into why the immune system attacks islet cells — the cells in the pancreas that produce insulin — and how metabolic pathways are involved.

 “No one has looked at the immune cells that attack the islets to really try to understand what is happening between the two.
-We want to know if changes in how and what the immune cells “eat” influences damage to the pancreas, and if it does, can we look at treatments that target these metabolic pathways,” explains Dr. Verchere.
+We want to know if changes in how and what the immune cells 'eat' influence damage to the pancreas, and if they do, can we look at treatments that target these metabolic pathways,” explains Dr. Verchere.

 Dr. Klein Geltink says it’s been over a century since metabolic pathways were first discovered, but now technology has caught up to be able to study them in a meaningful way.